 Often space is limited on a dashboard so you need to save as much as possible.
 One place where Tableau wastes a lot of space is with displaying months.
 On a line chart showing with months on the X axis Tableau displays the full month name – i.e. January, February…December.
 This takes up a lot [...]

 In Tableau there are two main methods for calculating a year on year change.
-There is a Table Calculation method and it can also be done using more standard calculated fields.
-First to look at the Table Calculation.
-If wanting to do year on year change on a line chart Tableau makes it very simple. [...]
+There is a Table Calculation method and also using more standard calculated fields.
+Year over Year Growth Table Calculation First to look at the Table Calculation.
+If wanting to do year on year change on a line chart Tableau makes it [...]